BrenesRM/AIOps-ML-Antigravity/TEST_RESULTS.md

 # AIOps Project Test Results

-**Date**: 2025-12-19
+**Date**: 2025-12-24
 **Status**: ✅ ALL TESTS PASSED

 ## Execution Overview
 The test plan was executed on the current codebase to verify the integrity of the AIOps pipeline.
-The evaluation included environment verification, API unit testing, and real-time event simulation.
+The evaluation included environment verification, API unit testing (with Security), and real-time event simulation.

 ## Automated Test Results (pytest)
 | Test Name | Result | Impact |